Find Affordable College Courses

 Women make up 45% of the geology majors at the school.

-You’ll be in good company if you decide to attend University of New Mexico - Main Campus.
-It ranked #5 on our 2023 Most Popular Geological & Earth Sciences Doctor’s Degree Schools in the Southwest Region list.
-Located in the city of Albuquerque, UNM is a public school with a very large student population.
+Out of the 17 schools in the Southwest Region that were part of this year’s ranking, University of New Mexico - Main Campus landed the # 5 spot on the list.
+Located in the large city of Albuquerque, UNM is a public school with a fairly large student population.

 Of the 7 students majoring in geology at UNM, 71% are male and 29% are female.